Resume Tips

 Answer: The best place is in a dedicated "Academic Projects" subsection within your "Education" section, or in a standalone "Projects" section if they are a major part of your qualifications.
 Format them with the same rigor as professional projects.

-Should I include projects from Coursera/online courses?
+Should I include projects from Coursera or online courses?

 How many projects should I list?